-In 2008, UMMS was classified as a “community engaged” university by the prestigious Carnegie Foundation, a national honor that ranks top institutions in the benefits if confers to the world outside it's campus walls.
-UMMS was the first stand-alone medical school to receive this classification.
+UMMS is classified as a “community engaged” university by the prestigious Carnegie Foundation, a national honor that ranks top institutions in the benefits if confers to the world outside it's campus walls.

-UMMS employees were the single largest contributor in 2013 to the Massachusetts State Employee Charitable Campaign (COMECC), contributing over $345,000, accounting for well over 20% of the total raised state wide.
+Year after year, UMMS employees are the single largest contributor to the Massachusetts State Employee Charitable Campaign (COMECC).

 UMMS contributes substantial resources to community programs consistent with our educational and medical mission, including local non-profit organizations that promote community health, K – 16 education and career preparation in STEM oriented fields.